 Currently, additional staffing based on 5-year enrollment estimates and future programming changes is limited.
-To support growing programs, 3 additional full-time Faculty FTEs are also anticipated.
-Currently Facilities has 4 open positions, in addition to filling the positions at least 2 additional FTEs are anticipated due to the physical changes to the College, including a net increase in square footage, increased programming, and preventative maintenance.
+To support growing programs, three additional fulltime Faculty FTEs are also anticipated.
+Currently Facilities Management, Safety & Security division has three open part-time positions, in addition to filling the positions at least two additional FTEs are anticipated due to the physical changes to the College, including new security and safety technologies, increased academic and event programming, and preventative maintenance.